davidgvad/NTRU-PRIME/README.md

 ```bash
 python scripts/ntru.py dec PRIV_KEY_FILE.npz "encrypted_message.txt" > "decrypted_message.txt"
 ```
-## P.S.
-However, one of the main points of the current implementation is to use GUI instead of CLI
+## Additional information
+Currently, the implementation is designed to favor the use of a graphical user interface (GUI) for encrypting and decrypting operations.
+Users are recommended to utilize the GUI method provided for a more intuitive and user-friendly experience, rather than the command-line interface (CLI) method.